robmarkcole/hassio-addons/README.md

 ## Hello flask
 Hello world flask addon that simply returns a string.
 Navigate to [http://homeassistant.local:5000/](http://homeassistant.local:5000/)

-## Streamlit - not working
+## Streamlit
-Attempt to run the [streamlit demo](https://docs.streamlit.io/en/latest/getting_started.html).
-Basically streamlit has a ton of dependencies, and ultimately the build fails.
+Run the [streamlit demo](https://docs.streamlit.io/en/latest/getting_started.html).
+Basically streamlit has a ton of dependencies, and ultimately the build takes a very long time, but succeeds in the end :-)

 # Development